Stylver pocket knife, damascus, mammoth molar and white bone

 Care instructions

-Epicureans can take the gesture a step further by wiping the blade with a drop of wine.
+We recommend wiping the blade with a soft sponge after each use.
+Food connoisseurs may take it a step further by wiping the blade with a drop of wine.

 stylver-luxury-pocket-knife-mammoth-and-bone Stylver luxury pocket knife, mammoth and bone